spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/enable-cpu-hotplug.md

 ---
-sidebar_label: "Enable CPU and Memory Hotplug"
+sidebar_label: "Manage CPU and Memory"
-title: "Enable CPU and Memory Hotplug"
+title: "Manage CPU and Memory"
 description:
-  "Learn how to enable the CPU and Memory Hotplug feature in your VMs using Palette Virtual Machine Orchestrator."
+  "Learn how to manage the CPU and Memory Hotplug feature in your VMs using Palette Virtual Machine Orchestrator."
 sidebar_position: 50
 tags: ["vmo", "cpu-hotplug"]
 ---

-You can enable the [KubeVirt CPU Hotplug](https://kubevirt.io/user-guide/compute/cpu_hotplug/) and [KubeVirt Memoruy Hotplug](https://kubevirt.io/user-guide/compute/memory_hotplug/) feature in Palette, which allows the Virtual Machine (VM) to add and remove virtual CPUs, and increase or descrease memory, while the VM is active
+You can use the [KubeVirt CPU Hotplug](https://kubevirt.io/user-guide/compute/cpu_hotplug/) and [KubeVirt Memoruy Hotplug](https://kubevirt.io/user-guide/compute/memory_hotplug/) feature in Palette, which allows the Virtual Machine (VM) to add and remove virtual CPUs, and increase or descrease memory, while the VM is active.
+By default, live migration is automatically enabled to apply the changes without rebooting the VM.

 ## Limitations